cytrynowyPiotras/Multilayer-perceptron-mnist/README.md

 Python algorithm uses backward propagation and gradient decent.

-We download [Mnist dataset](https://en.wikipedia.org/wiki/MNIST_database) as 8x8 matrix, which gives as 64 lenght vector.
-To get best parameters we split dataset on train, valid and test sets.
+We download [the Mnist dataset](https://en.wikipedia.org/wiki/MNIST_database) as an 8x8 matrix, which gives a 64-length vector.
+To get the best parameters, we split the dataset into train, valid, and test sets.

 Activation function: `f(s) = 1/1+e^(-s)`